Are you looking for a job in Barcelona? You should first inquire on its economic situation and labor market? Here is an overview.

 Find a job

-You can start your job search by checking out job offers on the Internet and in classified ads in local newspapers.
-But you can also send spontaneous job applications to companies operating in the region, particularly if you are looking for an internship.
+You can start your job search by browsing job offers in Barcelona on the Internet and in classified ads in local newspapers.
+Public organizations such as the Servicio Publico de Empleo and foreign Chambers of commerce can also help.
+Consider sending spontaneous job applications to companies operating in the region, particularly if you are looking for an internship.
 Otherwise, you can seek help from a recruitment agency.

 Linked In www.linkedin.com